 Aggravated domestic violence is a class 5 felony.
 Punishment for aggravated domestic violence can range anywhere from probation (with jail) up to 2.5 years in prison.

-As outlined above, if a person is found guilty of aggravated domestic violence, in addition to the mandatory minimum jail time prescribed by law, the defendant must complete court ordered domestic violence counseling and pay any and all restitution to the victim.
+As outlined above, if a person is found guilty of aggravated domestic violence, they will face not only the mandatory minimum jail time prescribed by law but also be required to complete court-ordered domestic violence counseling and pay full restitution to the victim.
+If you are facing aggravated domestic violence charges and need an experienced domestic violence lawyers in Phoenix, contact Feldman & Royle defense attorneys who can help protect your rights.

 That said, self-defense in domestic violence cases is a primary defense asserted in many of the strongest defense strategies.
 Because so many of the crimes associated with domestic violence have self-defense as a possible defense tool, evaluating this option is a necessary part of any case evaluation.
-Consulting with an attorney can provide valuable insights into how self-defense can be used to combat domestic violence charges.
+Consulting with a Domestic Violence Attorney in Phoenix can provide valuable insights into how self-defense can be used to combat domestic violence charges.

 No. As with all victim related crimes in Arizona, the State is the party that brings charges, not a particular victim.
 Once police have been called and an arrest decision has been made, police refer the case to a prosecutor for charging.
 Only a prosecutor can opt to have charges dropped after review of the case.